Priya-Raut/learning-spring/README.md

 It is used to transfer the state across the application.

 #### Inversion of Control (IOC)
-Normal control: A custom code used the code from library.
+Normal control:
+Programmer has to take control of object creation, managing application dependencies.

-Inversion of control: A code from the library uses custom code.
+Inversion of control:
+In this principle, control of object creation, managing application dependencies is moved from developer writing application to the framework itself.
+Hence, developing application becomes easy.

-#### Dependency Injection
+#### Dependency Injection (DI)
 DI is one of the forms of IOC.
 It is a technique using which object contruction and usages is separated.
 <br>Dependency/Service - A object of a class on which some other class depends
 <br>Client - It depends on the service